TheRoddyWMS/Roddy/CHANGELIST.md

 - (PLANNED) enable and disable runFlags with --run=... and --dontrun=...

-- (WIP) Roddy accepts a lot more parameters which might otherwise be configured with the application properties file:
+- (WIP) Roddy accepts a lot more parameters which can otherwise be configured with the application properties file:
-    - useRoddyVersion (ok), usePluginVersion,
+    - usePluginVersion,
-    - pluginDirectories, configurationDirectories
     - commandFactoryClass,
     - executionServiceClass, executionServiceAuth, executionServiceHost, executionServiceUser

-    Those parameters all override the settings in the application properties file
+    Those parameters will all override the settings in the application properties file

-- (WIP) Integrate slurm as a cluster backend
+- (WIP) Integrate SLURM as a cluster backend

 # Changelist